Guidelines and Procedures for Undergraduate Honors in Anthropology

 Admission to the Honors Program requires an overall GPA of 3.3 or greater and a 3.5 GPA in the major.
-In addition, the student should have no outstanding Incompletes in courses that will be used towards the Major (provisional admission with Incompletes is possible at the discretion of the Chair of the Honors Committee on evidence that a good faith effort to finish them is underway).
+In addition, the student should have no outstanding Incompletes in courses for the Major (provisional admission with Incompletes is possible at the discretion of the DUS).
 Under special circumstances, a student with an overall GPA of 3.0 may petition for admittance to the Program.

 - ANTHR 4983 (3 credits; Letter only) will consist of research work supervised by the thesis advisor, concentrating on determination of the major issues to be addressed by the thesis, preparation of literature reviews, analysis of data, and the like.
 The thesis advisor will assign the grade for this course.